David Nelson (Utah activist): Policy

 He lobbied unsuccessfully in 2007 for a Utah Legislature bill which would have amended the state sodomy law by removing the provisions that the U.S. Supreme Court determined in 2003 to be unconstitutional in its opinion about The bill wasn't considered.

 He lobbied successfully in 2007 to amend a Utah Legislature bill which would have prohibited the possession of a concealed firearm at state institutions of higher education, and allows a dormitory resident to request only roommates who aren't permitted to carry concealed firearms.
 The amendment removed the prohibition, and the bill was adopted.

 He lobbied successfully in 2007 for the repeal of a Salt Lake County facility-management policy which prohibited the possession of a weapon at two county convention centers, and required facility lessees to extend the restriction to their guests.
-The Utah Pride Center had extended the restriction to the guests of its annual LGBT-student Queer Prom which was produced at the Salt Palace Convention Center.
+The Utah Pride Center had extended the restriction to the guests of its annual LGBTQ-student Queer Prom which was produced at the Salt Palace Convention Center.

 He lobbied successfully in 2007 to amend a Utah Pride Festival policy which prohibited the possession of all weapons at the festival events.
 The amendment removed the prohibition of legal weapons.
 He was nonetheless detained, questioned and removed from the festival by a Salt Lake City Police Department officer after festival workers complained about his lawful possession of an unconcealed firearm.
 He filed a complaint and a $25,000 claim against Salt Lake City Corp., and received an apology from the police chief.

 He lobbied successfully in 2010 for the repeal of a Utah Bureau of Criminal Identification administrative rule which restricted the issuance of the state concealed-firearm permit to individuals who were ever convicted of violating the state sodomy law.
 He lobbied unsuccessfully from 2010 to 2012 for the repeal of Utah Division of Occupational and Professional Licensing administrative rules which restrict the issuance of licenses to individuals who were ever convicted of violating the state sodomy law.

 Partisan work

-As a libertarian Democrat and party leader, Nelson founded or helped found several LGBT-related Democratic Party groups in Utah and helped direct others.
-His work as a party-policy lobbyist accomplished the adoption of several LGBT-friendly national-, state- and local-party policies, and the rejection of other policies.
+As a libertarian Democrat and party leader, Nelson founded or helped found several LGBTQ-related Democratic Party groups in Utah and helped direct others.
+His work as a party-policy lobbyist accomplished the adoption of several LGBTQ-friendly national-, state- and local-party policies, and the rejection of other policies.